A little diversion

 "No problems boss, this is fun," The cabby responded in good spirit.

 They came out and approached their taxi which they had booked for the return trip, apparently recognised the driver so climbed aboard.
 The Taxi started off towards the hotel where Tom and Anne were staying it wasn't far to travel.
-Two cars overtook us and with one on each end of Tom's car, succeeded in bringing the taxi to a halt and before my car could get close men jumped out and grabbed my two teens bundling them into the lead car; which then drove off at speed.
+Two cars overtook us and with one on each end of Tom's car, succeeded in bringing the taxi to a halt and before my car could get close men jumped out and grabbed Tom and Anne, bundling them into the lead car; which then drove off at speed.

 I urged my taxi to follow but the second car had blocked the road, and the driver disappeared into an alley leaving the car locked and immovable.
-"Damn, can you get around?"
+"Damn, can you get around that car?"
 I asked.

 "I will try the police, what's the emergency number?"
 I requested.